-It's been almost a year since Camila Cabello's abrupt exit from Fifth Harmony, and the speculation surrounding it is still kicking.
+It’s been more than quite some time now since Camila Cabello abruptly exited from Fifth Harmony, and the speculation surrounding it all is still kicking.
 While it seemed like she left on good terms when she told her side of the story, the rest of the girls had different thoughts.
-Unfortunately, fans will probably never know the real truth about how Camila told or didn't tell the girls she was calling it quits.
-Although Camila and the remaining Fifth Harmony gals are usually dodging questions about the earth-shattering split, the "Havana" singer just spoke very highly of 5H in a way she hasn't done since it all went down.
+Unfortunately, fans will probably never know the real truth about how Camila told or didn’t tell the girls she was calling it quits.
+Although Camila and the remaining Fifth Harmony gals are usually dodging questions about the split, the songstress has chosen to always speak very highly of 5H in a way she hasn’t done since it all went down.

 “Looking back, my time with Fifth Harmony was amazing – and I felt like Fifth Harmony represented this confidence and this girl power.
 I wouldn’t be the person or the artist that I feel like I’ve discovered.
 So I’m definitely super thankful for that experience, ” she said.

 Previously, she spoke up about when she knew in her mind the group wasn’t right for her anymore.
 For some Harmonizers, the truth might be upsetting.
 But, it’s clear that Camila had wanted her career to go in another direction for quite some time before leaving.
 The songstress chatted with Zane Lowe’s Beats 1 Radio show and was asked when she officially realized it was time to make some changes.
 Camila answered, “I think that happened to me as I was discovering my voice as an artist.”

 She continued, “Especially as a songwriter.
 I felt like I needed to express that.
 And it was just time to sing my story and sing words that were coming from my heart as opposed to words that people were writing for us.”